imsl/nix-path/README.md

 directory.
 In the end, the sources might be copied to the Nix store, depending on how the paths are used within your build.

-You can specify a particular branch or revision by appending it to the URL, separated by a space character (this syntax is used also by Hydra):
+You can specify a particular revision by appending it to the URL, separated by a space character (this syntax is used also by Hydra):

 ```
--I "nixpkgs=git@github.com:NixOS/nixpkgs.git release-15.09"
+-I "nixpkgs=ssh://git@github.com/NixOS/nixpkgs.git release-15.09"
 ```

+`nix-path` supports the following git revision specifiers:

+  * `HEAD` - refers to the head of the remote
+  * `branch name` - refers to head of the specified branch
+  * `refs/xx/yy` - an exact reference
+  * `SHA-1 hash` - an exact commit

+Sometimes, `nix-path` might interpret and intended git target as an ordinary nix path instead.
+That is because nix supports `https://` paths (tarballs) and `nix-path` can't know if such URLs really are git URLs.
+To force `nix-path` to handle a path as a git target, just add a git reference to the URL (you can for example use `HEAD`).

 ## Installation